goncvlo/Fraud/README.md

 The dataset used is `Credit Card Fraud Detection Dataset 2023`, from Kaggle, which "(...) contains credit card transactions made by European cardholders in the year 2023 (...)".

 #### :test_tube: Work
 The original dataset is balanced, i.e., contains the same proportion of fraudulent observations as non-fraudulent observations.
-To make it more challenging and closer to a real-world scenario, the proportion of fraudulent observations was set to 1%.
+To make it more challenging and closer to a real-world scenario, the **proportion of fraudulent observations was set to 1%**.
 The `main.py` notebook aims to show how one could create an intelligent system to accurately identify both fraudulent and non-fraudulent transactions.

-Note that, in this case, a random classifier which predicts fraudulent 1% of time and non-fraudulent 99% of the time, would already achieve an accuracy of 98.02%.
+Note that, in this case, a *random classifier which predicts fraudulent 1% of time and non-fraudulent 99% of the time*, would already achieve an *accuracy of 98.02%*.
 If this serves as a baseline model, then the model to be developed needs to perform better, i.e., an accuracy greater than 98.02%.

 ```python
 Accuracy = P(Forecast = Actual)